jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Amount and timing of deduction
 (2) The person is allowed for an income year a deduction for the expenditure of,— (a) if paragraphs (b) and (c) do not apply, an amount that is calculated using the formula—rate × value:
-  (b) if the operations of the business for which the expenditure was incurred come to an end in the income year, the diminished value or adjusted tax value of the expenditure for the income year:
+  (b) if the operations of the business for which the expenditure was incurred come to an end in the income year, the diminished value or adjusted value of the expenditure for the income year:
-  (c) if an improvement on which the expenditure was incurred is destroyed, or is rendered useless for the purposes for which the expenditure was incurred, and paragraph (b) does not apply, the diminished value or adjusted tax value of the expenditure for the income year.
+  (c) if an improvement to land described in schedule 19, part A, on which the expenditure was incurred is destroyed or is rendered useless for the purposes for which the expenditure was incurred, and paragraph (b) does not apply, the diminished value or adjusted value of the expenditure for the income year.
 Definition of items in formula
 (3) The items in the formula in subsection (2)﻿(a) are defined in subsections (4) and (6).
 Rate
 (4) Rate is—
-  (a) 100%, if the expenditure is of a kind listed in schedule 19, part A, item 1, or part B and neither paragraph (b) nor (c) applies:
+  (a) 100% if the expenditure is of a kind listed in schedule 19, part A, item 1, or part B and neither paragraph (b) nor (c) applies:
   (b) the appropriate rate under subsection (5) if—
     (i) the expenditure is of a kind listed in schedule 19, part A, items 2 to 5; and (ii) paragraph (c) does not apply:
-  (c) the rate for the kind of expenditure, the income year, the valuation method adopted under subsection (6), and the person, determined by the Commissioner under section 91AAN of the Tax Administration Act 1994, if such a rate is determined.
+  (c) the rate for the kind of expenditure, the income year, the valuation method adopted under subsection (6), and the person determined by the Commissioner under section 91AAN of the Tax Administration Act 1994 if such a rate is determined.
+Schedule 12 rates
-Banded straight-line rate or corresponding diminishing value rate (5) The rate for expenditure if the requirements of subsection (4)﻿(b) are met is— (a) the straight-line rate set out in schedule 12, column 2 (Old banded rates of depreciation) that is nearest to the rate calculated for the expenditure using the formula in subsection (7), if the person chooses to use the straight-line method:
+(5) The rate for expenditure if the requirements of subsection (4)﻿(b) are met is— (a) the rate set out in schedule 12, column 2 (Old banded rates of depreciation) that is nearest to the rate calculated for the expenditure using the formula in subsection (7) if the person chooses to use the straight-line equivalent method:
-  (b) the diminishing value rate set out in schedule 12, column 1 that corresponds to the straight-line rate under paragraph (a), if the person chooses to use the diminishing value method.
+  (b) the rate set out in schedule 12, column 1 that corresponds to the rate under paragraph (a) if the person chooses to use the diminishing value equivalent method.
 Value
 (6) Value is—
-  (a) the adjusted tax value of the expenditure, if the person chooses to use the straight-line method:
+  (a) the amount of the expenditure incurred if the person chooses to use the straight-line equivalent method:
-  (b) the diminished value of the expenditure for the income year, if the person chooses to use the diminishing value method.
+  (b) the diminished value of the expenditure for the income year if the person chooses to use the diminishing value equivalent method.
 Formula for rate for expenditure with assumed life
-(7) The formula for the straight-line rate for a kind of expenditure to which subsection (4)﻿(b) applies is—100% ÷ assumed life.
+(7) The formula for the rate referred to in subsection (5)﻿(a) for a kind of expenditure to which subsection (4)﻿(b) applies is—100% ÷ assumed life.
 Definition of item in formula
 (8) In the formula in subsection (7), assumed life for expenditure and an income year is,— (a) for expenditure associated with a business activity that does not require a resource consent, 35:
-  (b) for expenditure associated with a business activity that requires a resource consent, the lesser of 35 and the number of the years in the period of the resource consent that include or follow the time at which the expenditure is incurred.
+  (b) for expenditure associated with a business activity that requires a resource consent, the lesser of 35 and the number of years in the period of the resource consent that include or follow the time at which the expenditure is incurred.
+Adjusted value
+(9) In this section, adjusted value means, where the person chooses to use the straight-line equivalent method, the amount calculated using the formula—amount of expenditure − deductions allowed + income derived.
+Definition of items in formula
+(10) In the formula in subsection (9),—
+  (a) amount of expenditure is the total amount of the expenditure incurred:
+  (b) deductions allowed is the total amount of the expenditure allowed as a deduction in previous income years:
+  (c) income derived is the total amount of income derived under section CB 28(8) (Environmental restoration accounts) in relation to the expenditure.
+Diminishing value equivalent method
+(11) In this section, diminishing value equivalent method means the method of calculating an amount of deduction under this section by subtracting, in each income year, a constant percentage of the diminished value of the expenditure from the diminished value of the expenditure.
+Straight-line equivalent method
+(12) In this section, straight-line equivalent method means the method of calculating an amount of deduction under this section by subtracting, in each income year, a constant percentage of the amount of the expenditure incurred from the adjusted value of the expenditure.
 Link with subpart DA
-(9) This section overrides the capital limitation.
+(13) This section overrides the capital limitation.
 The general permission must still be satisfied and the other general limitations still apply.

 ### DB 47 Payments for remitted amounts
 When this section applies